TritonDataCenter/rfd/rfd/0169/README.md

 ### ```dumpadm``` changes

-The <a href="https://illumos.org/man/1M/dumpadm">dumpadm</a> command will be extended to take an optional file that points to on-disk (or at least, on-filesystem) representation of a key.
+The <a href="https://illumos.org/man/1M/dumpadm">dumpadm</a> command will be extended to take an optional file that points to on-disk representation of a key (or, by specifying ```/dev/stdin```, indicates that the key should be read from standard input).
 Once a key has been set, encryption will be enabled on the dump (there is currently no way to disable dump encryption once enabled).

 Proposed additions to the dumpadm man page: